1,629 related texts · 12 related myths · Page 2 of 34

 “Haman saw that Mordekhai was not bowing and prostrating himself to him and Haman was filled with wrath” (Esther 3:5).“Haman saw that Mordekhai was not bowing and prostrating himse...

 We've all been there.
 Sometimes even the most ancient texts can feel a little… dry.
-Today, let's peek into the Book of Jubilees, a fascinating text considered canonical by some Eth...
+The Book of Jubilees, a fascinating text considered preserved in Ethiopian manuscript tradition ...

 Forget the sanitized versions in history books. to a wild scene straight out of 1 Maccabees 6, a book filled with the gritty realities of conflict.
-We're talking war elephants.
-But...
+Not just any war elephants.
+Thes...

 They walked together for forty days and forty nights.
 Abraham ate no bread and drank no water.
 His food was the sight of the angel beside him.
 His drink was Iaoel's speech.
 This wa...

 Not just any giant, but the giant.
-The one with a bed... well, you won't believe it.
-According to Ginzberg's retelling in Legends of the Jews, Og had this bed—fashioned out of ivor...
+The one with a bed. well, you won't believe it.
+In Ginzberg's retelling in, Legends of the Jews, Og had this bed, fashioned out of ivory, no less...

 The ancient Moabites knew that feeling all too well.
 See, a little backstory is needed.
 Remember Sihon and Og?
 Those formidable Amorite kings?
 Well, they were expansionists.
 They'd...

-It’s a question that’s haunted humanity for, well, forever.
-And in the Jewish mystical tradition, particularly in the teachings of the Kabbalah, we find some fascinating and intric...
+In the Jewish mystical tradition, particularly in the teachings of the Kabbalah, we find some fascinating and intricate answers. a particularly intriguing idea from the Sha’ar HaGi...

-The Kalach Pitchei Chokhmah, a Kabbalistic text whose title translates to "Hallways of Wisdom," wrestles with just that feeling when it delves into the concept of purification.
-It ...
+The Kalach Pitchei Chokhmah, a Kabbalistic text whose title translates to "Hallways of Wisdom," wrestles with just that feeling when it explores the concept of purification.
+It ask...

-It's more than just a record of ancient royalty, I promise.
-It's a glimpse into the very structure of the cosmos, at least according to the Idra Zuta, a profound and mystical secti...
+It's a glimpse into the very structure of the cosmos, at least according to the Idra Zuta, a profound and mystical section of the Zohar.The Idra Zuta ("The Lesser Assembly"), as th...

 When the Israelites crossed the Red Sea, the news sent shockwaves through the ancient world.
 The Mekhilta examines the verse "Then the chiefs of Edom were confounded" (Exodus 15:15...

-We all know the big moments in his life – the covenant, the almost-sacrifice of Isaac.
-But sometimes the quiet moments, the unspoken fears, reveal the deepest longings of the heart...
+The familiar version gives us the big moments in his life – the covenant, the almost-sacrifice of Isaac.
+But sometimes the quiet moments, the unspoken fears, reveal the deepest lon...

 This ritual, detailed in Numbers 19, is all about purification, and this passage zeroes in on the specific rules surrounding the heifer itself and its ashes.
-The text starts with a...
+The passage starts wit...

-We're going to dive into one today, all thanks to a seemingly simple verse in Deuteronomy.
+One today, all thanks to a seemingly simple verse in Deuteronomy.
 (Deuteronomy 14:11) states, "Every clean bird you may eat."
-Okay, straightforward enough....
+Okay, straightforward enough.
+But The Sifrei Devarim, ...

-The Torah's most mysterious ritual—the red heifer—gets even stranger in the Targum's retelling.
-The standard text in (Numbers 19) simply describes burning a red cow and using its a...
+The Torah's most mysterious ritual, the red heifer, gets even stranger in the Targum's retelling.
+The standard text in (Numbers 19) simply describes burning a red cow and using its...

 The Targum Jonathan on (Deuteronomy 3) contains two stunning additions to the biblical narrative.
 The first involves a giant king.
 The second involves the most desperate prayer Mos...